 Treating Snake Bites

-Some species of snakes are harmless but for maximum safety, treat all snakebites as if they are venomous.
+Some species of snakes are harmless but for maximum safety, treat every snake bite injury as if the snake is venomous.
 Call 000 immediately or get the person to the nearest emergency room.

 While waiting for emergency medical help: